 If you have less than two years of medical transcription experience, you are eligible for the registered healthcare documentation specialist (RHDS) certification, especially if you work in a doctor’s office.
 Once you have the RHDS certification, you will then be able to get your certified healthcare documentation specialist (CHDS) certification.
 After certification, make sure to find out about the continuing education requirements to keep everything in good standing.

 As mentioned earlier, there is a significant decline in employment for medical transcriptionists.
-Through 2026, there is projected to be a -3 percent loss, or roughly 1,900 jobs less in the field.
+Through 2031, there is projected to be a -7 percent loss, or roughly, a loss of 3,900 jobs in the field.
 Despite the increased need for healthcare due to the aging U.S. population, voice recognition technology is advancing, which is lessening the need for medical facilities to hire medical transcriptionists.
 However, the technology is not 100 percent yet, so human eyeballs will be necessary in order to catch the crazy dictation mistakes made by AI.
 Not to mention, medical facilities that still are hiring medical transcriptionists have been looking overseas, where workers demand much lower wages.

 Alternatives to medical transcription

 If you had your heart set on becoming a medical transcriptionist, but the news of the decrease in hiring put a wrench in your plans, then you may want to consider the following careers instead.